Supernova production of axion-like particles coupling to electrons, reloaded: Emission of novel particles

 \section{Emission of novel particles}

 We can now discuss the main processes of emission of new particles from the SM plasma.
-We will consider a few example models of BSM particles coupling to the SM, namely: an ALP $a$ coupling to electrons only via a pseudoscalar coupling $g_a$
+We will consider a model where an ALP couples to electrons only via a pseudoscalar coupling $g_a$